yqwtf/super-koi/README.md

 # Super Koi\n\n## What is Super Koi?\n\nSuper Koi is a handy tool allowing you to interact with ChatGPT via the command line.
-It even facilitates various complex tasks by allowing ChatGPT to ex
+It even facilitates various complex tasks by allowing ChatGPT to execute commands on your workstation